qiboteam/qibosoq/doc/source/getting-started/index.rst

 Getting started
 ===============
-In this section we present the basic aspects of Qibolab design and provide installation instructions.
+In this section we present the basic aspects of Qibosoq and provide installation instructions.

 .. toctree::
     :maxdepth: 1